fullstackraven/ruby-projects/tic-tac-toe/README.md

 ## Goals

+- Learn the Ruby2D framework
 - Learn more about game coordinate systems in 2D computer graphics.
 - Integrate game logic with graphics.
 - Increase pixel art creating skills.
-- And as always, keep improving Ruby programming knowledge.
+- And as always, have fun and keep improving Ruby programming knowledge.

 # Install